 After the crash, Steve is offered bionic prosthetics by his genius friend, Dr. Rudy Wells (Martin Balsam).
 Meanwhile, the head of the “OSO” (Office of Strategic Operations) is a limping, cantankerous bastard named Oliver Spencer (Darren McGavin, “Kolchak: The Night Stalker”), who makes a Faustian bargain with Steve–six million dollars in government-paid bionic parts in return for his being the OSO’s newest bio-mechanical super weapon.
 After falling in love with his hospital nurse (Barbara Anderson), a rehabilitated Steve eventually gains enough proficiency with his new body to accept Spencer’s officer.
 Sent on a false mission to the Saudi Arabian desert to rescue an already dead Israeli national, an angry Steve returns and confronts Spencer, who tells him that the bogus mission was only a test run.
 A still-seething Steve eventually realizes the scope of debt he owes to the OSO, and agrees to be Spencer’s field agent.
 The overall tone of this first pilot movie is melancholy, humorless, and closer to Caidin’s original novel.
 “The Moon and the Desert”, at least in its first hour, has a lot more in common with a 1970s TV medical drama than the super-spy/sci-fi series that followed.

-Note: The OSO would, of course, later, be changed to the OSI–The Office of Scientific Investigations, which has a more benign, NASA-like ring to it.
+Note: The OSO would, of course, later, be changed to the OSI–The Office of Scientific Intelligence, which has a more mysterious, NASA/CIA-like ring to it.
 An Office of Scientific Investigations would also allow the series to purse a number of sci-fi flavored episodes instead of just espionage tales.
 Oliver Spencer would also be changed back to the book’s Oscar Goldman, and recast with actor Richard Anderson for the next two movies and subsequent TV series.

 Dramatically shifting gears with the second pilot TV-movie, “Wine, Women and War” features a colorful title song belted out by pop superstar Dusty Springfield (“Son of a Preacher Man,” “You Don’t Have to Say You Love Me”).
 Her pop vocals sound like the title song of TV’s “Wonder Woman.”
 In place of the original’s melancholy is an almost Austin Powers’ style of parody as Steve swims beneath the ocean like a human torpedo, after failing to find secret documents in the safe of an arms dealer, and barely escaping with his life–an escape in which his lady love is killed (offering the only moments of melancholy in the story).
 Later, on a vacation in the Bahamas, he coincidentally encounters a Russian colleague of his (“The Man From UNCLE” costar David McCallum) and another Russian spy (Britt Ekland, of “The Wicker Man”), both of whom team up with Steve to foil the arms dealer’s plot and avenge the murder of Steve’s girlfriend.
 Steve soon realizes his Bahaman ‘vacation’ was set up by his Machiavellian boss, Oscar Goldman (Richard Anderson).
 The over-the-top shenanigans of “Wine, Women and War” pushes the somber first pilot’s concept too far in the opposite direction.
 Neither of the first two pilots feels in sync with the subsequent series.